From the Desks of our Academic Deans

 Dear Prospective Student,

-As you prepare to make one of the most important decisions about your future college, I’d like to share why you should consider Stockton University’s School of Business.
-First and foremost, our commitment is to prepare students to become successful and visionary leaders.
+As you prepare to make one of the most important decisions about your future career, I’d like to share why you should consider Stockton University’s School of Business.
+First and foremost, our commitment is to prepare students to become forward-thinking, innovative leaders who are prepared to solve problems within a rapidly changing domestic and global business environment.

 Here are several more reasons you should choose Stockton University’s School of Business: